ExmgElements/exmg-elements-monorepo/README.md

 * You should add attribute `sortable` attribute on `exmg-grid`

-* You have also defined columns and on `th` element you should add `data-sort` attribute with unique name of column.
+* You must have defined columns and on `th` element you should add `data-sort` attribute with unique name of column.
-You can also omit name in `data-sort` attribute but then you should setup `data-column-key` bot configuration are fine
+You can also omit name in `data-sort` attribute but then you should setup `data-column-key` both configuration are fine
 ```html
 <th data-column-key="month" data-sort>Month</th>
 <th data-column-key="year" data-sort="year-column">Year</th>